tomzajaczkowski/portfolio/README.md

 ## About me

 My name is Tomasz Zajączkowski.
 I graduated Mechanical Engineering at Wroclaw University of Technology.
 I've started to interest software testing for 6 months and then I began to build my technical background to be a professional software tester soon.
-During my curent job I have a lots of opportunities to find various bugs in software I working with.
+During my current job I have a lots of opportunities to find various bugs in software I working with.
 Please see below my examples.
 My goal is to be a proffesional automated software tester but I'm aware of path I have to follow and I don't want to miss being manual software tester prior.
 I like speaking English.
 I'm focused on pronounciation.
 I have regular meeting with native speaker.

 ## Facts based on my experience so far